 Most of the sponsored population has access to electricity, obtained through the electrical system of the government.

-Shahabad Dairy, for instance, houses more than 21,000 families in six blocks.
-The tiny homes in this Delhi-based resettlement colony typically house six to eight people.
+Shahabad Dairy, for instance, houses more than 21,000 families in a six-block area.
+The small homes in this Delhi-based community typically house six to eight people.
 Houses are made of brick walls, concrete roofs and dirt floors.
 Homes in other parts of Delhi are constructed with bamboo and plastic sheets, with dirt floors.

-Electricity is commonly available in the sponsorship areas of Delhi, generated and distributed under government control.
+Electricity is commonly available in sponsorship areas of Delhi, generated and distributed by the government.
 We estimate that 95 percent of the population in the service area has electricity.

 In Kolkata, substandard living conditions are widespread.
 Houses are constructed of concrete, bricks, mud, straw, bamboo, tile, plastic sheets, sacks or tin sheets.
-Some are even less sturdy: cobbled together with scraps of plastic, tin and wood.
+Some are even less sturdy.
 With annual monsoons striking the area, insufficient refuge from the elements is common.

-Electricity is readily available in the urban sponsorship areas of Kolkata, but usually not affordable.
-In rural areas, less than half of the sponsorship community has electricity.
+Electricity is readily available in the urban sponsorship areas of Kolkata but is often unaffordable.
+In some rural areas, less than half of the sponsorship community may have electricity.

 Families living on the outskirts of Guadalajara typically live in one-room cinder-block or brick homes.
 Roofs are typically cobbled together with scavenged tin, plastic and cardboard.
 Many homes have dirt floors.

 In the more urban areas of Guadalajara, some sponsored families are fortunate to live in small, multiroom concrete houses built by the local government.

 Because this region is urban or semi-urban, the majority of the homes have electricity.
 Some of them obtain it legally (through a contract with the Comision Federal de Electricidad) while others access it through connections from public electricity cables.